passivestar/quickmenu/MANUAL.md

 ## UV/Textures

 `dw1` **Mark Seam.** If in edge mode, mark seam.
-If in face mode, mark boundary loop as seam.
-Optionally clear all of the seams inside of selection before marking.
+If in face mode, mark boundary loop as a seam.
+Optionally clear all of the seams inside of the selection before marking.

 `dw2` **Clear Seam.** Same as previous, but clears seams instead.